 See the Radio City Christmas Spectacular

 Get into the spirit of the season at this beloved and time-honored holiday show.
 The annual Radio City Christmas Spectacular is a joy to watch for kids of all ages, with plenty of classic acts anchored on those wonderfully entertaining, high-kicking Rockettes.
 Count on fun special effects, great choreography, and wow-factor segments like the "Living Nativity" (featuring live camels, sheep, and donkeys), on-stage ice skaters, and more.
-The 90-minute shows run through January 1, 2018.Continue to 5 of 16 below.
+The 90-minute shows typically run through January 1.

 Catch More Iconic Holiday Shows

-The Radio City Christmas Spectacular might be the best-known holiday show in the city, but there's a whole wide calendar of festive holiday productions unfolding across the city, including special theatrical performances and concerts.
-Check out our picks for 5 Can't-Miss Christmas Shows and Concerts in NYC that are sure to get you into the holiday spirit, with popular annual offerings like The Nutcracker at Lincoln Center, Handel's Messiah (also at Lincoln Center), the New York Pops Holiday Concert at Carnegie Hall, and more.Continue to 6 of 16 below.
+The Radio City Christmas Spectacular might be the best-known holiday show in the city, but there's a whole extensive calendar of festive holiday productions unfolding across the city, including special theatrical performances and concerts.
+Other popular annual offerings: The Nutcracker at Lincoln Center, Handel's Messiah (also at Lincoln Center), the New York Pops Holiday Concert at Carnegie Hall, and more.Continue to 5 of 15 below.

 Attend Tree Lightings

 New Yorkers love their ice-skating rinks come wintertime, with more than a half-dozen of them cropping up each season in Manhattan alone.
 Not only is skating on these rinks good fun all winter long, but several of them offer a terrific holiday atmosphere, to boot.
-For instance, have a whirl under the towering Rockefeller Center tree at The Rink at Rockefeller Center, or follow up your skating with some holiday shopping at Bryant Park's Winter Village (bonus: it's a free rink, though you'll have to pay for skate rentals).
-See our Best Ice-Skating Rinks in NYC for some more ideas on where to skate when the mood hits.Continue to 8 of 16 below.
+For instance, have a whirl under the towering Rockefeller Center tree at The Rink at Rockefeller Center, or follow up your skating with some holiday shopping at Bryant Park's Winter Village.
+Bonus: It's a free rink, though you'll have to pay for skate rentals.

 Set Out on a Guided Holiday Tour

 Prefer to sit back, relax, and let somebody else take the reindeer reins on all things holiday related in NYC?
 No problem.
 In a city that offers visitors just about anything, rest assured that there's a good selection of holiday-themed tours to choose from, too.
-From a bus tour that focuses on on-location movie scenes where famous Christmas-in-NYC films were shot, to a behind-the-scenes tour at Rockefeller Center, these Festive NYC Holiday Tours picks have got all your holiday guiding needs covered.Continue to 9 of 16 below.
+From a bus tour that focuses on on-location movie scenes where famous Christmas-in-NYC films were shot, to a behind-the-scenes tour at Rockefeller Center, there are plenty of festive holiday tours to make the whole family happy.

 Linger at Grand Central Terminal